Keio University

 Yes.
 Since there were no club activities yet, I think there was a sense of creating them ourselves with the help of the teachers.

-However, while clubs were formed, we weren't in any local leagues yet, so we had no opponents to play against.
+However, while we could form clubs, we weren't in any local leagues yet, so we had no opponents to play against.
 I remember in the first year, we had matches arranged with nearby high schools in the form of so-called friendly matches.

 ──For studying, there are classes only in English and classes only in Japanese.
 Wasn't it difficult to polish both?